 Manual scheduling via legacy tooling

-During the course of migration, Roblox has saved more than $10 million in Windows licensing
+During the course of migration, Roblox has saved millions in Windows licensing

 Running non-containerized Windows applications